Investment Banker

 What kind of social life can bankers maintain keep with such crazy workweeks?

-Asked by tracyM about 10 years ago
+Asked by tracyM over 10 years ago

 An unplannable, wildly inconsistent one.
 The difficulty in maintaining a social life while holding a banking job isn’t necessarily due to the sheer number of working hours, but rather, the unpredictability of schedule.
 For example, I may only work 60 hours per week on average, but I have almost no idea how those 60 hours will be distributed.
 This leads to quite a few cancelled dates and get-togethers, so you really have to make sure your friends and loved ones are fully aware of the nature of the job if you want them to tough it out with you.